-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14

 Continuous and final duties: continuous (active participation in seminars); a final/ (written exam).

 Familiarizing with fundamental issues of metaphysics and ontology.
 Review of main historical and philosophical models and also contemporary metaphysical and ontological models.
 Critical analysis of the texts by the most important philosophers who focused on the issues of metaphysics and ontology.